ONLINE HELP

 Action Bar description

 5. Click "+" (below the "Top right" area) to add an option.
 A new option is created at the top right.
-Change the characteristics of this option:
+Change the option characteristics:

 • In the "Option caption" area, type "New product".